crate/crate/docs/general/builtins/scalar-functions.rst

 Returns: ``text``

 Quotes a provided string argument.
 Quotes are added only if necessary.
-For example, if the string contains non-identifier characters, keywords or would be case-folded.
+For example, if the string contains non-identifier characters, keywords, or would be case-folded.
 Embedded quotes are properly doubled.

 The quoted string can be used as an identifier in an SQL statement.